Skip to main content

 Yes.
 Only the primary account holder must be 55 or older.
 A second line can be any age, which makes the plan useful for a senior couple or a senior adding an adult child or caregiver.

-No. Verizon does not have an AARP partnership.
-The carrier with the official AARP relationship is Consumer Cellular, which gives AARP members 5% off monthly service and 30% off accessories.
+No. Verizon has no AARP partnership, so an AARP card does nothing on a Verizon account.
+The official AARP carrier is Consumer Cellular, which gives members 5% off monthly service and 30% off accessories.
+If AARP savings are the priority, that is the carrier to compare — Verizon competes on coverage, not membership perks.

-Lively (formerly Jitterbug) phones run on the Verizon network and are designed for older adults — the Lively Flip2 for a simple flip phone and the Lively Smart4 for a simplified smartphone.
-The iPhone SE and Samsung Galaxy A series are good mainstream options on Verizon for seniors who want a standard smartphone.
+Lively (formerly Jitterbug) phones run on Verizon towers and are built for older adults — the Lively Flip2 for a simple clamshell and the Lively Smart4 for a simplified smartphone, both with a 24/7 urgent-response button.
+For a mainstream device, the iPhone SE and Samsung Galaxy A series work well on Verizon for seniors who want a standard smartphone.

 Not sure which plan is right?